jabrena/liverobots/README.md

 #### FSM Modelling ####

-Original FSM Design for this Beetle robot was the following one:
+Original FSM Design for this robot was the following one:

 ![ScreenShot](https://raw.github.com/jabrena/liverobots/master/docs/ideas/BEETLE-INSPIRED-BEHAVIOR-FSM.png)